browserengineering/book/book/security.md

 Here are the salient parts of the requests and responses that should be happening:^[I also formatted the HTML responses to make them easier to read.]

-1. Load the main page:
+1. Loading the main page:

 * Request:
 ```